-On Thursdays December 1st and 8th, the William M Thomas Planetarium will be giving the popular holiday evening show "Season of Light" from 7:30 to 8:45 PM.
+On Thursdays November 30 and December 7, the William M Thomas Planetarium will be giving the popular holiday evening show "Season of Light" from 7:30 to 8:45 PM.
 Doors will open at 7:00 PM and will be closed during the holiday program with no late admittance.
-Tickets are available for $8/adults and $6/seniors+children 5-12 years old from the Bakersfield College Ticket Office (tickets will NOT be sold at the door).
+Tickets are available for $8/adults and $6/seniors+children 5-12 years old from the Bakersfield College Ticket Office and online only (tickets will NOT be sold at the door) starting November 17.
 The BC Ticket Office is in Business Services (395-4326) and the William M Thomas Planetarium is on the second floor, northwest end of the Math-Science Building, Room 112.
 The map below shows you where the ticket office and the planetarium are.
 No food, drink, or gum/candy is allowed in the planetarium.
 Children must be 5 years or older.
 See the Planetarium's Map page for directions to the Planetarium and Parking Information.

 Each show will begin with a short tour of the evening sky using the planetarium's Goto Chronos star projector followed by the 37-minute all-dome presentation from Loch Ness Productions called "Season of Light" using our Spitz SciDome projector.